conda/infrastructure/HOW_WE_USE_GITHUB.md

 Additionally, spikes represent work that **may or may not actually be completed or implemented**.
 An example of this are prototypes created to explore possible solutions.
 Not all prototypes are implemented and the purpose of creating a prototype is often to explore the problem space more.
 For research-oriented tasks, the end result of this research may be that a feature request simply is not viable at the moment and would result in putting a stop to that work.

-Finally, spikes are usually **timeboxed** however given the open source/volunteer nature of our contributions we do not enforce this on our contributors.
+Finally, spikes are usually **timeboxed**.
+However, given the open source/volunteer nature of our contributions, we do not enforce this for our contributors.
 When a timebox is set, this means that we are limiting how long we want someone to work on said spike.
 We do this to prevent contributors from falling into a rabbit hole they may never return from.
 Instead, we set a time limit to perform work on the spike and then have the assignee report back.
 If the tasks defined in the spike have not yet been completed, a decision is made on whether it makes sense to perform further work on the spike.

 #### When do I create a spike?